steineey/node-red-contrib-mongodb4/README.md

 -   **MaxTimeMS** - MaxTimeMS Specifies the maximum amount of time the server should wait for an operation to complete after it has reached the server.
 If an operation runs over the specified time limit, it returns a timeout error.
 Prevent long-running operations from slowing down the server by specifying a timeout value.
 Specifying 0 means no timeout.

--   **Handle document \_id** - With this feature enabled, the operation node will convert a document \_id of type string to a document \_id of type ObjectId.
+-   **Handle document \_id (deprecated)** - With this feature enabled, the operation node will search for \_id fields of type string to convert them into document \_id of type ObjectId.
+Be aware that not every _id field has to be a ObjectId field.
+Use this feature only if necessary.
+A better solution is to use  explicit BSON types in your query (Read: How to use BSON Types).

 The default MongoDB document identifier has to be of type ObjectId.
-This means the native driver expects query arguments like: `msg.payload = [{_id: ObjectId("624b527d08e23628e99eb963")}]`
+This means the native driver expects query arguments like: `msg.payload = [{_id: new ObjectId("624b527d08e23628e99eb963")}]`

 This mongodb node can handle this for you.
 If the string is a valid ObjectId, it will be translated into a real ObjectId before executed by the native driver.
 So this will work: